A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task Perspective: Exploratory efforts to address contemporary challenges

 \textit{2) Hard Safety Constraint}

-Setting driving rules or rule-based MoP as a safety filter is an intuitive way to enhance the policy's safety~\cite{saferlIV2020}.

-Gu et al.~\cite{hc1} propose a method that combines traditional MoP method with RL, where the safety buffers around obstacles constrain the RL output to collision-free path points.
-Wang et al.~\cite{hc2} develop a CBF that account for both longitudinal and lateral constraints, combined with predefined traffic rules, to ensure EV safety.
-Some filters are constructed based on conditional criteria.
-Reference~\cite{hc3} uses Linear Temporal Logic (LTL) based on prior safety rules to assess the current policy's safety, triggering a rule-based emergency response if the RL action is deemed unsafe.
-References~\cite{hc4yuankangevolutionary} and~\cite{hc5yuanevolutionaryits} employ MPC-based longitudinal pre-planning to assess whether a safe and feasible acceleration can be generated.
-If unsafe, the vehicle remains in its original lane, and the masked unsafe decision is fed back to update the DQN's network.
+Setting driving rules or rule-based MoP as a safety filter is an intuitive way to enhance the policy's safety.
+Gu et al.~\cite{hc1} combines traditional MoP method with RL, where the safety buffers around obstacles constrain the RL output to collision-free path points.
+Wang et al.~\cite{hc2} design a CBF-based safety filter to verify RL actions under longitudinal and lateral constraints and predefined traffic rules before execution.
+Some filters ely on conditional safety checks.
+Reference~\cite{hc3} uses Linear Temporal Logic (LTL) based on prior safety rules to to evaluate policy safety and trigger a rule-based emergency response when the RL action is unsafe.
+References~\cite{hc4yuankangevolutionary,hc5yuanevolutionaryits} employ MPC-based longitudinal pre-planning to check whether a safe acceleration can be generated.
+Otherwise, the unsafe action is masked and fed back to policy update.

-Uncertainty can also be used in constraint design for safe RL, which typically includes aleatoric uncertainty and epistemic uncertainty~\cite{Bb6Exploration}.
-Aleatoric uncertainty can be expressed as the risk from the scenario measured by the distribution of returns.
-It allows the RL agent to balance risk and efficiency after convergence and achieve performance similar to those trained in a risk-sensitive way~\cite{ensemble}.
-Epistemic uncertainty usually arises from the insufficient scene training and can be represented by the variance of the ensemble network.
+Uncertainty can also be used in constraint design for safe RL~\cite{Bb6Exploration}.
+Aleatoric uncertainty is often reflected by return distributions and can support risk-sensitive trade-offs between safety and efficiency after convergence~\cite{ensemble}.
+Epistemic uncertainty usually arises from the insufficient training data or OOD scenarios, and is commonly estimated by ensemble value variance.
 In~\cite{hc7tangxiaolin}, the RL policy reverts to a rule-based policy if the uncertainty evaluated exceeds a safety threshold.